MattBunch/portfolio-website/README.md

 - Images added to README file.
 - Need to configure Cloud Functions to scale for normal traffic to limit the number of concurrent instances.
 Further configurations are needed for the final deployment for the public website.
+- Consider having database/SQL functionality where the `portfolioLinks`, `aboutLinks` etc. are called from the database to be rendered on the page.
+Would be a good example of my useage at mySQL database skills, and would be even simpler to update without having to hardcode the Strings in the `App.js` file.

 ## Available Scripts